 To do this combine the totals provided by each ETF as well as calculate any capital gains (or losses) that you’ve made during the financial year.

-Stockspot combines the statements from all ETFs you own for you.
+Stockspot combines the statements from all ETFs you own.
 It means that you or your accountant will only need to use a single document to do your tax.
-Income from the individual ETFs as well as any capital gains be summarised in your annual investor statement from us.
+Income from the individual ETFs and any capital gains will be summarised in your annual investor statement from us.

 If you own ETFs via a platform, another robo-adviser, Separately Managed Account (SMA), or managed investment scheme you need to find out what tax information they’ll provide to you.